LSSTDESC/Monitor/INSTALL.md

 # Installation Notes

+The Monitor uses the LSST DM Stack's Butler, and also the SNCosmo package.
+Here's how to get these things working.

 ## 1. Get Anaconda Python

 According to the [LSST community](https://community.lsst.org/t/up-and-running-with-sims-maf-contrib/383), and various peopls around the DESC, it seems best to install the DM stack using `conda` - or in fact, `miniconda`.
 Click [here](http://conda.pydata.org/miniconda.html) and download python 2.7, if you don't have Anaconda python already.
 ```
 bash ~/Downloads/Miniconda-latest-MacOSX-x86_64.sh
 ```
 This installs miniconda into `${HOME}/miniconda2`.
 You should now pre-pend your `PATH` with `${HOME}/minconda2/bin` so that this is becomes your default version of python.

 ## 2. Install the LSST DM Stack